ankitmaloo/ankitm.github.io/index.md

 layout: default
 ---

-I live in ~~Mumbai~~SF now, made the move in April, and currently working at Clio AI.
+I live in ~~Mumbai~~ San Francisco now, made the move in April.
+Currently working on Clio AI - helping research labs shorten their time to plan experiments.

 ## A few things about me: